October 4, 1967

 He was nominated for the Saturn Award for Best Supporting Actor for his role as Raymond Shaw in neo-noir psychological political thriller film The Manchurian Candidate (2004).

-He was nominated for the Scream Award and a Teen Choice Award for Best Villain for his role as Victor Creed / Sabretooth in superhero film X-Men Origins: Wolverine (2009).
+He was nominated for the Teen Choice Award for Best Villain for his role as Victor Creed / Sabretooth in superhero film X-Men Origins: Wolverine (2009).

 He was nominated for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture for his role as Lyndon B. Johnson in historical drama film The Butler (2013).